Your A-B-C Covid Guest List: Things to consider

 There are people that just aren’t healthy.
 They might have had chemo, they might have diabetes you don’t know.
 Please don’t invite them no matter how difficult.
 It’s not fair towards them, or towards you and your other guests.
 It’s best to automatically not include them on the guest list seeing as their immune systems are not strong enough.
 This will include guests who are a bit older who are potentially a bit compromised from a health point of view.
 Like you can ask guests personal preferences with food, you can ask them if they have any underlying ailments that they are aware of as well.
 It’s important to know this not only for yourselves but for all your guests that will be present on the day.

 Different guest list for different parts of the day

 Generally, we get human beings who are a little bit more cautious whom you may want to give a different offer around your wedding day, for example, you want to invite them but you could straight away say for you we’ve thought of a different solution to attend the wedding.
-Some of the guests, for example, can attend the ceremony with social distancing in place, while the rest tune in via live streaming and have a picnic styled snack afterwards and then have a second get-together inside the venue with the other half of your guests attend.
+Some of the guests, for example, can attend the ceremony with social distancing in place, while the rest tune in via live streaming and have a picnic styled snack afterwards and then have a second get-together inside the venue with the other half of your guests.

 The most important question to you as a couple is: Who are the people that mean the most to you?
-Maybe exclude work colleagues and distant friends and stick to core family and families who live in clusters.
-You can safely seat a family at a table with mother father and kids and not need to worry too much about the physical distancing because they live together at home and they’ll travel together.
+Maybe exclude work colleagues and distant friends and stick to core family and those who live in clusters.
+You can safely seat a family at a table with mother, father and kids and not need to worry too much about the physical distancing because they live together at home and they’ll travel together.